 - On its own, broccoli is low in calories but high in fiber.
 It's also a good source of vitamins and minerals such as folate, vitamin C and manganese.

-How to make roasted broccoli in the air fryer - step by step
+How to make broccoli in an air fryer

 Cut broccoli into florets of similar size.